-Travel, Health, Insurance and Safety for Travel to St. Martin / St. Maarten
+Travel Insurance and Safety for Travel to St. Martin / St. Maarten

 Saint Martin (the French side) and Sint Maarten (the Dutch side) offer affordable socialized medicine for their citizens.
 There are no particular health concerns for visitors to St. Maarten/St. Martin and St Martin offers some of the best medical facilities in the area.
 Emergency airlift to Puerto Rico is available as well.
 However, as with any location, there are some health issues to be aware of.
+A quality travel insurance plan for visitors to St. Martin is recommended.

 No vaccinations are required to enter the island.
 However the CDC (CDC St. Martin Travel Advice) sure you are up-to-date on routine vaccines before traveling to St. Martin.
 These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.